 Mr. Russell Ellwanger has served as the Company's Chief Executive Officer since May 2005.
-Mr. Ellwanger has also served as a director since September 2016, and serves as Chairman of the Board of Directors of the Company's subsidiaries, Tower Semiconductor USA, Inc., Tower US Holdings, Inc., Tower Semiconductor NPB Holdings, Inc., Tower Semiconductor Newport Beach, Inc., Tower Partners Semiconductor Co., Ltd., and Tower Semiconductor San Antonio, Inc. Mr. Ellwanger also served as a director of the Company between May 2005 and April 2013.
+Mr. Ellwanger has also served as a director since September 2016, and serves as Chairman of the Board of Directors of the Company's subsidiaries, Tower Semiconductor USA, Inc., Tower US Holdings, Inc., Tower Semiconductor NPB Holdings, Inc., Tower Semiconductor Newport Beach, Inc., Tower Partners Semiconductor Co., Ltd., Tower Semiconductor San Antonio, Inc. and Tower Semiconductor Italy S.r.l.
+Mr. Ellwanger also served as a director of the Company between May 2005 and April 2013.

-Under the Israeli Companies Law, the terms of service of a chief executive officer and modifications to such terms of service, require the approval of the Compensation Committee, Board of Directors and (subject to limited exceptions) shareholders of the Company by Special Majority, in such order.
+Under the Israeli Companies Law, the terms of service of a chief executive officer and modifications to such terms of service, require the approval of the Compensation Committee, Board of Directors and (subject to limited exceptions) shareholders of the Company by the Special Majority, in that order.

-Our Compensation Committee and Board of Directors conducted a comprehensive review of the compensation of Mr. Ellwanger in accordance with the proposed Amended Compensation Policy and in comparison to the results of the Benchmarking Studies performed by the independent consultant, to ensure that his compensation components and total compensation remain aligned with the companies that the Company competes with for human capital and positioned at the appropriate benchmark compensation.
+Our Compensation Committee and Board of Directors conducted an annual review of the compensation of Mr. Ellwanger in accordance with the existing Compensation Policy (which is the same form as the Compensation Policy being presented for approval at the Meeting under Proposal 3) and taking into consideration current market trends in executive compensation as provided by a global independent compensation consultant to ensure that his compensation components and total compensation remain aligned with the companies that the Company competes with for human capital and positioned at the appropriate benchmark compensation.

-The Compensation Committee and Board of Directors are attentive to shareholders' sensitivities by monitoring and adjusting the chief executive officer's compensation terms to market best practice while ensuring that it maintains a competitive pay program for its executives that targets the achievement of strong performance to the Company's shareholders.
-The Compensation Committee and Board of Directors target a chief executive officer compensation level that is between the 50th and 75th percentile relative to the Company's peer group.
+The Compensation Committee and Board of Directors are attentive to shareholders' sensitivities by monitoring and adjusting the chief executive officer's compensation terms to market best practice while ensuring that it maintains a competitive pay program that targets the achievement of strong performance for the Company's shareholders.
+The Compensation Committee and Board of Directors target Mr. Ellwanger's compensation level at approximately the 75th percentile relative to the Company's peer group due to his exceptional performance and ongoing contribution to the Company's growth and profitability.

-Based on such review, the Compensation Committee and Board of Directors concluded that Mr. Ellwanger's annual base salary should be increased from \$780,000 to \$819,000, effective upon shareholder approval and to be implemented from the beginning of the coming calendar year.
-Mr. Ellwanger's last salary adjustment was in 2018 and since then the Company had a substantial increase of 26% in shareholders' equity from \$1.10 billion in mid-2018 to \$1.39 billion in mid-2020 with total balance sheet and total assets increase of 14% from \$1.76 billion as of mid-2018 to \$2.00 billion as of mid-2020.
-Mr. Ellwanger is a U.S. resident who relocated to Israel in 2005 to take the position as Chief Executive Officer of the Company.
-Mr. Ellwanger's professional experience, skills and knowledge of all aspects of the semiconductor industry, including technical know-how, operational expertise and his customer, vendor and market familiarity, make Mr. Ellwanger unique in his capabilities and have allowed the Company to compete and succeed in gaining market share and improve its financial performance since the commencement of his employment.
-It is the view of the Compensation Committee and the Board of Directors that Mr. Ellwanger's compensation should be competitive with the Company's global peer companies, many of which are located in the United States, where this proposed level of annual compensation is in line with the benchmark of the Company's peer group companies as reflected in the Benchmarking Studies.
+Based on such review, the Compensation Committee and Board of Directors concluded that, subject to shareholder approval, Mr. Ellwanger's annual base salary should be increased by 5% from \$902,947 to \$948,095, effective October 1, 2023 (the same date of salary increases in 2023 for other Company employees).
+Mr. Ellwanger, a U.S. resident, serves as the Chief Executive Officer of the Company and Chairman of the Board of Directors of the Company's subsidiaries.
+Mr. Ellwanger's professional experience, skills and knowledge of all aspects of the semiconductor industry, including technical know-how, operational expertise and his customer, vendor and market familiarity, make Mr. Ellwanger unique in his capabilities and have allowed the Company and its subsidiaries worldwide to compete and succeed in gaining market share and improve its financial performance since the commencement of his employment.
+It is the view of the Compensation Committee and the Board of Directors that Mr. Ellwanger's compensation should be competitive with the Company's global peer companies, many of which are located in the United States, where this proposed level of annual compensation is in line with the Company's peer group companies.
+The proposed increase in the annual base salary of Mr. Russell Ellwanger is consistent with the Compensation Policy.